privacy-scaling-explorations/zkevm-circuits/testool/README.md

 This tool at this moment has 2 main functionalities: run raw bytecode and run ethereum tests.

+## Setup docker

+Code is precompiled and kept in the `codehash.txt`` file, if you need to compile more code (mainly because you are updating the testspecs commit), you have to setup docker:

+- `docker build docker/lllc -t lllc`
+- `docker build docker/solc -t solc`

 ## Run oneliner spec

 The oneliner spec is invoked by using `--oneliner` parameter